daniel4x/fastshell/README.md

 # fastshell

 fastshell is an implementation of unix based os shell.</br>
-I made this shell for self studying purpose using [this](https://brennan.io/2015/01/16/write-a-shell-in-c/) excelent tutorial. <br/>
+I made this shell for self studying purpose using [this](https://brennan.io/2015/01/16/write-a-shell-in-c/) excellent tutorial. <br/>
 fastshell is written in c, run and tested on OS X.

 ## Compile and run